logisticdesign/craft-commerce-scalapay/README.md

 For Sandbox authentication credentials please refer to [Scalapay documentation](https://developers.scalapay.com/docs/testing).

-> **Tip:** The Test Api Key and Live Api Key gateway settings can be set to environment variables.
+> **Tip:** The Sandbox API Key and Live API Key gateway settings can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.